-“What’s the biggest secret to finding the right person to marry?” a single friend asked me this weekend.
+“What’s the biggest secret to finding The One?
+How do you find the right person to marry?” a single friend asked me this weekend.

 Sure we were getting strapped into The Scorcher at the time, a roller coaster that was about to hurdle us 100 mph into the air with belts tightened in places you don’t want belts tightened.